• Skip to primary navigation

 Baked cauliflower and broccoli on a baking sheet and in a food processor.

-2. Sauté the onions and mushrooms: dice the onions and sauté in a large stock pot until golden and caramelize (7-9 minutes).
-Then add the mushrooms and garlic.
-Sauté until the mushrooms released their water and start to turn lightly golden (another 7-9 minutes).
-The vegetables will leave bits and scrapings on the bottom of the pot (aka flavor) which you deglaze with vegetable broth.
+2. Sauté the onions and mushrooms: Sauté the onions, mushrooms, and garlic in a large stock pot until fragrant and golden (7-10 minutes).
+The vegetables will leave bits and scrapings on the bottom of the pot (aka flavor) which you deglaze with the vegetable broth.
 A lot of flavor is coaxed out of the veggies in this step - don't rush it!

 3. Prep veggies: While the onions and mushrooms are cooking, prepare the carrots and kale.

-4. Ricing cauliflower and broccoli: while the mushrooms cook, transfer the roasted cauliflower and broccoli to a food processor (might take 2 batches) - pulse a few times until it looks like rice (see photo).
+4. Ricing cauliflower and broccoli: When cooked, transfer the roasted cauliflower and broccoli to a food processor (might take 2 batches) - pulse a few times until it looks like rice (see photo).
+Add to soup pot.

-1. Add remaining ingredients: add the vegetables, broth, coconut cream and spices to the soup pot.
-Add another 1 - 2 cups of water as needed for soupy consistency.
+1. Add remaining ingredients: Add the vegetables, broth, coconut cream and spices to the soup pot.
+Add another 2-4 cups of water as needed for soupy consistency.
 If you don't like too much spice, add the curry a little at a time tasting as you go.

 A Few Tips & Options